 In this section we discuss the program20 that implements the Monte Carlo simulation of the Ising model.
-The code in this section can be found in the accompanying software of this chapter in the directory Ising_Introduction.
+The code in this section can be found in the accompanying software of this chapter in the directory Ising Introduction.

-In the design of the code, we follow the philosophy of modular programming.
+In the design of the code, we will follow the philosophy of modular programming.
 Different independent sections of the program will be coded in different files.
-This makes easier the development, maintenance and correction of the code by one or a team of programmers.
+This makes the development, maintenance and correction of the code by one or a team of programmers easier.
 A header file contains the definitions which are common for the code in one or more files.
-Then, all the parameters and common blocks are in one place and they are easier to modify for all program units in a unified way, therefore avoiding errors.
-In our case we have only one such file, named include.inc, whose code will be included in the beginning of each program unit using an include statement:
+Then, all the parameters and common functions are in one place and they are easier to modify.
+In our case we have one such file only, named include.h, whose code will be included in the beginning of each program unit using an #include directive: